 Our Learning Support Assistants will work with students with SEND both inside and outside the classroom to enable them to maximise their progress across the curriculum.

-Learning Support Assistants are assigned to specific subjects, and so become experts in this area.
 The Bower Park Learning Support Assistants are an excellent team of dedicated and enthusiastic individuals, all keen to make a difference to the students they support.

 Learning Support Assistants will:

-- Provide in-class, small group or one to one support, as identified on a student’s Individual Education Plan.
+- Provide in-class, small group or one-to-one support, as identified on a student’s Individual Education Plan.

 - Encourage our students to become independent learners.